 You can apply at any time while the funding opportunity remains open.
-Proposals will be batched and announcements made at least twice per financial year, or until funding is exhausted.
+Eligible applications will be batched and announcements made at least twice per financial year, or until funding is exhausted.

-If you are successful we expect you will be able to commence your project within three months of receiving the offer of funding.
+If you are successful we expect you will be able to commence your project within three months of funding agreement execution.